Economics Major, Business and Environmental Studies Double Minor

 What's been your hardest class?

 Knox being a liberal arts college, I had to take a class in the Art Department.
-One memorable class that genuinely challenged me was contemporary dance taught by Professor Raquel Cavalcanti.
+One memorable class that genuinely challenged me was contemporary dance taught by former Professor Raquel Cavalcanti.
 I had no background in dance, and that definitely was a concern for me.
 However, the way Professor Raquel eased us into the dance routines and steps was impeccable.
 Other than dance, a lot of other classes have also challenged me, but all in a good way.
 It has shown me a new way of thinking, allowing me to connect the dots.

 What's the most important thing you've learned outside the classroom?